 · Partner with the Global Risk organization to share threat information and collaborate on the development of coordinated solutions

-· Create content to educate industry stakeholders on payment ecosystem threats and how to protect themselves.
+· Provide thought leadership to educate industry stakeholders on payment ecosystem threats and how to protect themselves.

-- 10+ years of experience in payments, strategy, fraud management, and/or public policy; client-facing experience required; 12+ years preferred.
+- 12+ years of experience in payments, strategy, fraud management, and/or public policy; client-facing experience

 - Recognized expertise in developing risk or security strategies; experience building partnerships with external fraud management teams.